vuhoang1701/KoKu/Readme.md

 ```

-We have localhost with port 3000: http://localhost:3000, which support mocked API.
-Now we can start to using application.
+We have localhost with port 3000: http://localhost:3000, which supports mocked API.
+Now we can start to use application.